eclipse-che4z/che-che4z-lsp-for-cobol/tests/theia_automation_lsp/README.md

 * Modify project file inc\cfg\mf_credentials.py by filling it with your mainframe credentials.
 * If you leave it as it is (with None as credential values), during test start you will be prompted for credentials with a dialog.

-**Note**: If you need to run a test suite, which doesn't require Mainframe connection like LSP test suite for local COBOL files (see example below), you don't have to provide Mainframe credentials at all.
+**Note**: If you need to run a test suite, which doesn't require Mainframe connection, like LSP test suite for local COBOL files (see example below), Mainframe credentials are not required.

 9) Establish and Run Theia environment